 Age: Students in grades 10-12

-You must have a family membership valid through June 2019 to take advantage of the member rate.
+You must have a family membership valid through the program to take advantage of the member rate.

 About the Marine Science Fellowship Program

-- To give students a greater understanding of the field of Marine Biology through inquiry, investigation, and hands-on experiences at Seacoast Science Center, fostering individuals’ special interests
+- To give students a greater understanding of the field of Marine Biology through inquiry, investigation, and hands-on experiences at Seacoast Science Center, and by fostering individuals’ special interests

 - To expose students to a range of careers in marine biology and provide opportunities for them to engage with visiting professionals

-The expected time commitment is 2-3 hours per week.
-The course schedule includes Saturday mornings from 10 am to 1 pm, plus additional study, project, and/or volunteer time to be conducted on your own, as arranged with program leader.
-If you are unable to make a Saturday session, you can attend the following Wednesday evening, from 3-5:30pm.
+This is a 10-week course with an expected time commitment of 3-6 hours per week.
+The course schedule includes Saturdays from 10am to 1pm, plus additional study, project, and/or volunteer time to be conducted on the student’s own time, as arranged with the program leader.
+If a student is unable to make a Saturday session, they can request a make-up session.
 This program allows for flexible scheduling.
 If you have any concerns please email Sean McKenna at [email protected].